archsurv4qgis/ArchSurv4QGIS/README.md

 ----------------------------------------------------------------------

-How to Correctly Collect Spatial Data
+How to Correctly Collect Spatial Data:

 The application of diverse measurement strategies during fieldwork leads to ideal mapping results in subsequent ArchSurv4QGIS post-processing.
 These are considered "best practices."

 - Different lines cannot be measured using the same ArchSurv string. (!!!)
 - Closed lines '03', i.e. polygons, should indicate the largest dimensions of the feature.
 This means that for a wall that spreads downwards, the lower edges of the wall should ideally be measured as closed polygons '03', while the upper edges should be measured as open polylines '02'.
 - Line measurements for finds '72', '73' and samples '52', '53' should also be supplemented with a point measurement '71' or '51' within the polyline or polygon measurement.